Trout and Salmon Flies Trout and Salmon Flies

 Salmon Recipes

-These are just four of the one hundred inventive salmon recipes in Nick's book.
-Other original recipes include "Orange and Coriander Marinated Salmon", "Hot-smoked Salmon Chowder", "Smoked salmon, Cream Cheese and Black Pepper roulades", "Salmon, Lemon and Saffron Soup", "Char-grilled Salmon Steaks, Asparagus and Poached Egg", "Smoked Salmon Eggs Benedict", "Salmon Sashimi", "Salmon Laska", "Cajun Spiced Salmon with Cucumber Salad", "Seared Salmon Nicoise", "Salmon and Mango Salsa", "Salmon Satay", "Salmon Pilaff with Saffron, Raisins and Pine Nuts", "Oatmeal-crusted Salmon with Mustard Sauce" and "Hot and Sour Salmon".
+The recipes illustrated above are just four of the one hundred inventive salmon recipes in Nick's book.
+Other original recipes include "Orange and Coriander Marinated Salmon", "Hot-smoked Salmon Chowder", "Smoked salmon, Cream Cheese and Black Pepper roulades", "Salmon, Lemon and Saffron Soup", "Char-grilled Salmon Steaks, Asparagus and Poached Egg", "Smoked Salmon Eggs Benedict", "Salmon Sashimi", "Salmon Laska", "Cajun Spiced Salmon with Cucumber Salad", "Seared Salmon Nicoise", "Salmon and Mango Salsa", "Salmon Satay", "Salmon Pilaff with Saffron, Raisins and Pine Nuts", "Oatmeal-crusted Salmon with Mustard Sauce" and "Hot and Sour Salmon"

 by Nick Nairn